VitorGabrieldosSantosG/VitorGabrieldosSantosG/README.md

 # About Myself

-- 👋 Hi, My name is Vitor Gabriel @VitorGabrieldosSantosG
+- 👋 Hi, My name is Vitor Gabriel
-- 📫 If you want contact me, send a email in vitorgsg794@gmail.com
+- 📫 If you want contact me, send a email in [email](vitorgsg794@gmail.com)
 - 👀 I’m interested in learn a lot of things in progamation, and become some day a programmer full stack
 - 🌱 I’m currently learning the language of Java Script and things about Git Hub